 Sure, it does feel lonely and exposed to be standing there in front of them.
 The impulse to escape into your head and quickly rattle off the headlines of your presentation is hard to resist.
 Instead, take the time to connect with your audience.
 Look them in the eyes, smile at them, take a step closer to them.
 Notice that they are normal human beings, just like you.
 Treat them like friends who have joined a party that you are hosting.
 Connecting with the people in front of you will make you feel better as you receive energy back from them.
 Your listeners will also be more open to receive your message now that they know you care about them.

 Real is better than perfect

-The fear of making mistakes or coming across as unprofessional turns us into lifeless and boring speakers.
+The fear of making mistakes or coming across as unprofessional risks to turn us into lifeless and boring speakers.
 The audience didn’t show up to hear a perfect robot deliver masses of data.
 They won’t be impressed by beautiful or complex formulations that don’t mean anything.
 They are yearning to meet an authentic human being who has something interesting to offer them.
 As long as you are perceived as sincere and relevant, your listeners will be willing to forgive a lot – your accent, your small mistakes, your shaking hands.
-So have the courage to be generous with yourself, because the most precious gift you can offer others is your presence.
+So have the courage to be generous with yourself, because the most precious gift you can offer others is your full presence.